audeering/ser-tests/README.rst

 It depends on an internal Python package to load all the models.
-And most of the data used in the tests is also hosted on internal servers.
+And most of the data used in the tests is hosted on internal servers.
 The libraries for managing the data, and applying the augmentations are available as open-source.